 After introducing us to the fundamentals of the Delphi IDE from the previous session (Coding Boot Camp 2022), we are going to proceed with much deeper programming in Delphi.
-While Delphi is known for its low-code environment, this ide software is capable of creating high-performance applications on multiple platforms.
+While Delphi is known for its low-code environment, this RAD Studio IDE is capable of creating high-performance applications on multiple platforms.
 In this session, we will be looking at programming constructs regarding variables and arithmetic functions and see what exactly this powerful programming language is capable of.
 Mrs. Denise Roode will walk us through the process of declaring variables and using them for mathematical purposes.

 What are the benefits of declaring variables?